Portable & Off-Grid Toilets in Ballarat: What You Need to Know

 • Residential or commercial applications

-For long-term installations, it’s recommended to check with your local Melbourne council.
+For long-term installation, it is always good to check with your local council.

 Compare Portable Toilet Options